-What is DUI and How Can a DUI Charge Be Proven 17 Chapter Two How to Avoid a DUI Arrest Chapter Three Effects of Alcohol on the Body Chapter Four The Typical Course of Events in a DUI Arrest Chapter Five Know Your Rights During a DUI Arrest Part II.The DUI Conviction Chapter Six What You Are Facing If You Have Just Been Arrested for DUI in Alachua County Chapter Seven Two Mistakes That Can Be Made After Being Charged With DUI Chapter Eight Ways a DUI Conviction May Be Avoided; Possible Legal Defenses
+Chapter One What is DUI and How Can a DUI Charge Be Proven . . .
+17 Chapter Two Chapter Three Chapter Four Chapter Five Part II.
+The DUI Conviction Chapter Six What You Are Facing If You Have Just Been Chapter Seven Two Mistakes That Can Be Made After Being

+Ways a DUI Conviction May Be Avoided;